ibsamsky/xsra/README.md

 # xsra

-A tool to extract FASTQ records from an SRA archive.
+A tool to extract sequences from an SRA archive.

 ## Overview

-The NCBI Sequence Read Archive (SRA) is a repository of raw sequencing data.
+The NCBI [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) is a repository of raw sequencing data.
 The file format used by the SRA is a complicated binary database format that isn't directly readable by most bioinformatics tools.
-This tool makes use of the `ncbi_vdb` c-library to interact with the SRA archive with safe abstractions.
+This tool makes use of the `ncbi_vdb` c-library through [`ncbi-vdb-sys`](https://github.com/arcinstitute/ncbi-vdb-sys) to interact with the SRA archive with safe abstractions.
-This means the core functionality of the tool wraps unsafe C, but the majority of the code related to multi-threading, error-handlings, and overall execution is written in Rust.

-This tool is designed to be a fast and more convenient replacement for the `fastq-dump` and `fasterq-dump` tools provided by the NCBI.
+This tool is designed to be a fast, storage-efficient, and more convenient replacement for the `fastq-dump` and `fasterq-dump` tools provided by the NCBI.
 However, it is not a complete feature-for-feature replacement, and some functionality may be missing.

 ## Features